What are my printing options?

 - Digital Printing: If you want your prints to be high quality so that the images do not become blurred, this is the process you should choose.
 It is popular due to its superior quality and quick printing process from computer directly to the printer.

 Types of printing papers

 - Gloss: A gloss coated paper has a high shine, as those in a typical magazine.

 - Dull: Dull finish paper has a smooth surface paper that is low in gloss.
 Dull coated paper falls between matte and glossy paper.

 - Matte: A matte coated paper is a non-glossy, flat looking paper with little or no shine.
 Matte papers are more opaque, contain greater bulk, and are costly.

-Before you take your work to the best printing company in Lynnwood, you should first consider the use of your print out, if it is a magazine you would use offset printing on gloss paper.
+Before you take your work to any printing company in Sunninghill, you should first consider the use of your print out, if it is a magazine you would use offset printing on gloss paper.
 If you are printing an assignment for school, you would probably use digital printing on dull paper.
-For more information contact us today at Minuteman Press in Lynnwood for all your printing needs.
+For more information contact us today Minuteman Press in Sunninghill for all your printing needs.